Trending IoT Solutions To Overcome Construction Labor Shortages

 NEC suggests the adoption of IoT and augmented reality (AR) on construction sites.
 They recognize it as a potential technology to resolve the problem of labor shortages in the industry.
 Implementing IoT-connected devices improves the productivity of the workers.

-Supervisors can leverage smart equipment to monitor workers and send them instructions in real-time.
+Supervisors can leverage smart equipment to monitor workers and send them instructions in real time.
 "Wearable Remote Work Support Solutions" can increase levels of visualization on the site and enable remote monitoring.

 The system also collects vital statistics of each worker to enable health management.
 For example, it collects biometric data such as posture, calories burnt, heart rate, and temperature to ensure employee fitness on the field.

-NEC also offers image recognition technology that proactively identifies defects and ensures high precision project delivery.
+NEC also offers image recognition technology that proactively identifies defects and ensures high-precision project delivery.
 Machinery equipped with this technology helps new hires and less-experienced employees to chalk out missed work steps and errors.

 Facial recognition technology helps resolve the challenge of uninsured employees entering the construction premises.
 The system monitors and identifies employees who are not enrolled for social insurance and alerts the management.